Runtime-Terror-131/Demo/README.md

 there might be a bug related to context's portalNamePath initial value----keep that in mind for later

-route for hopkins/patient/details needs more work later breadcrumbs login issue patient details
+route for hopkins/patient/details needs more work later 9- breadcrumbs
+10- login issue hamzah/done
+11- patient details hamzah/ working on it
+12 - search function
+13- connect vendia